The Best Way to Navigate Estate Planning

 3. Create a Will

-A will is a legal document outlining how your assets will be distributed upon death.
+A will is a legal document that outlines how your assets will be distributed upon your death.
 It's important to work with a qualified attorney to draft a will that accurately reflects your wishes and complies with the laws of your jurisdiction.

 4. Establish Trusts